ansible-community/ansible.im/bots/README.md

 - AWX: AWX Project

 ### Updating newsbot

+See the [newsbot documentation](https://github.com/haecker-felix/hebbot/?tab=readme-ov-file) for how to make changes.

 If you've made changes here for @newsbot, you need to tell the bot to reload the config from GitHub.

 In the [@newstbot Admin room](https://matrix.to/#/!vErCYeanUGgAiJskEy:ansible.im?via=ansible.im):